noriakis/software/docs/stana/03-function.md

 ## Heatmap of the gene abundances with functional annotations

 You can inspect the overview of functional differences using gene abundances along with `simplifyEnrichment`.
+The `plotHeatmap` function can be used with the stana object or preprocessed gene abundance matrix as input.
+In the function, `anno_PATRIC_keywords` and `anno_eggNOG_keywords` are used to plot the word clouds alongside `Heatmap` from `ComplexHeatmap`.

+### `MIDAS`

+For `MIDAS`, the function automatically query API of `PATRIC` server using the gene names.

+### `MIDAS2`

+For `MIDAS2`, the users should provide eggNOG annotation on `eggNOG` slot of stana object. `fnc` argument accepts `KEGG_Pathway` or `KEGG_Module` available in eggNOG annotation.
+The function queries `KEGG REST API` to obtain pathway and module description.

 ## KGEG PATHWAY and KEGG ORTHOLOGY